You know that a killer marketing campaign is critical to your event's success. But, wow, it's a lot of work!

 There are a couple of quick options for this, especially if building custom landing pages on your own website is onerous.

-- Use the online version of the email message as the landing page.
+- Use the online version of the email message as a landing page.
 Buy a custom domain and point it to the 'read online' link.

 - Copy and paste the html version of your email message into a website builder, adjust the formatting, and publish.